Still Stuck in Therapy? This Is Where Things Start to Shift

 $1,097

-This option is best if you’re noticing a specific pattern—anxiety, shame, reactivity, or emotional shutdown—that you understand intellectually but can’t seem to move past.
+A good fit if you’re noticing a specific pattern—anxiety, shame, reactivity, or emotional shutdown—that you understand intellectually but can’t seem to move past.

 Includes: